playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/anchors.md

 ## Persistence

-Anchor persistence - provides a way to remember anchors between sessions, with a limited number of anchors per origin.
-This allows applications to place virtual objects in relation to the real-world geometry, and remain there between sessions.
+Anchor persistence provides a way to remember anchors between sessions, with a limited number of anchors per origin.
+This allows applications to place virtual objects in relation to the real-world geometry and remain there between sessions.

 You can check if persistence is supported: